stantheman286/minimal542project/README.md

 ### Device

 This is just a sample device.
-Right now it only responds to getCode and info requests.  ie the bare minimum to load an app.
-HTTP queries to be implemented:
--   ping
--   acquire - called by manager to associate the device with the manager
--   implementation specific stuff like handling messages from app and storing data
+It does very little

 ### App

--   note: when subclassing App most methods will have to be overridden.
-Only helper methods such as getUIhtml and sendEvent will probably be unchanged.
+-   note: when subclassing App most methods will have to be overridden.  see AbstractApp comments.

 ### Manager